How to Load Film into the Nikon N65 (F65)

 Table of Contents

-The Nikon N65 requires batteries to operate as it has an electronic shutter and built-in motor-drive.
+The Nikon N65 needs two CR2 batteries to work.
+They power the electronic shutter and built-in motor-drive.

 Make Sure the Nikon N65 Functions Correctly